Quick Summary

 - Program Manager opportunities ($100-140K)

-Here’s the reality: if you don’t have project management experience, most employers won’t consider you for PMP-level roles anyway.
+But the thing is, if you don’t have project management experience, most employers won’t consider you for PMP-level roles anyway.

 - 150 questions in 3 hours